MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/index.md

 3. Click the "Add Semantic Skill" icon in the Semantic Kernel Functions view title bar
 4. You will be prompted to select a folder
  - This will be the location of the plugin which will contain your new Semantic Function
- - Create a new folder called MyPlugin1 in this directory <location of your clone>\semantic-kernel\samples\skills
+ - Create a new folder called MyPlugin1 in this directory &lt;location of your clone&gt;\semantic-kernel\samples\skills
  - Select this new folder as your Plugin folder
 5. You will be prompted for a function name, enter MyFunction1
 6. You will be prompted for a function description2